 - If required, to select a mesh for the prop, or to change its color, ensure that the prop is selected in the Tracking panel and then choose a mesh and/or color on the Properties tab.
 Prop meshes are FBX files, by default stored in:

-- To rename or to remove a prop from the current scene, in the Tracking panel, right-click the prop and then click the relevant option.
+- To rename or remove a prop from the current scene, in the Tracking panel, right-click the prop and then click the relevant option.
 (You can also double-click on the prop to rename it.)

 After you have saved props, you can import them into subsequent takes as required.

-Note that in addition to creating simple, single-segment props, you can also import both simple props and more complex, multi-segment props by clicking the Import Subject button at the top of the Tracking panel.
+Note that in addition to creating simple, single-segment props, you can also import both simple props and more complex, multi-segment props by setting the Import Subject button at the top of the Tracking panel.